 You already know that a strong web presence is an essential asset for any organization today, including nonprofits, but the internet is a crowded place.
-An admirable mission alone isn’t enough to catch the attention of potential online donors, so organizations must make sure their websites are fully functional, provide a positive experience for visitors, and simply look good.
+An admirable mission alone isn’t enough to catch potential online donors’ attention, so organizations must make sure their websites provide a positive experience for visitors, and are easy to navigate.

-Unfortunately, many nonprofits neglect developing their web presences and optimizing their websites until they’ve already outgrown their starter sites.
-Nonprofits operate on extremely tight budgets, and scarce resources must directly contribute to either their mission or to their fundraising abilities, so this makes sense.
+Unfortunately, many nonprofits neglect developing their web presences and optimizing their website until after they’ve already outgrown their starter sites.
+Because some organizations are working with scarce operating budgets, this makes sense!

 - Communicating your mission, history, and campaign information to donors

 - Motivating online visitors to donate with smart design, quality content, and easy-to-use tools